Aayusha2055/aayushapaudel.com.np/_posts/2019-08-14-Best-Food-Joints-In-Kathmandu.markdown

 ### Syanko's Katti Roll
-Syanko's Katti Roll can now be phrased as the "national katti roll", as their branches are quite spread all over the valley now, serving us delicious rolls since the past fifteen years.
+Syanko's Katti Roll can now be phrased as the "national katti roll", as their outlet are quite spread all over the valley now, serving us delicious rolls since the past fifteen years.
 My personal one around Kathmandu lies at two places, one at Sinamangal, which not only offers you delicious rolls, but also has variety of other fast foods and the other one lies at Baneshwor, whose menu is limited to rolls only.
 These are the oldest Syanko's Rolls at Kathmandu.
+You should definitely try their double egg double chicken roll.
+You'll love it.

  > ##### Location